ankendenke/cyber-security/Windows Notes/DLL (Advanced).md

 - DLLs are key components in Windows that allow for code reuse and efficient memory management.
 - As a security researcher, you can exploit, analyze, or defend against DLL-related attacks, such as DLL injection or hijacking.
 - Understanding how DLLs interact with processes and the Windows system is vital for analyzing malware, performing penetration tests, and developing countermeasures.

-Let me know if you'd like to dive deeper into any specific aspect!